Slow-Roasted Pork Loin with Molasses and Balsamic Glaze

 - Transfer the roasts to a cutting board and cover loosely with foil.
 Let rest for 20 minutes.
 Carve the roasts into chops and arrange on a platter.
 Drizzle with the reserved balsamic sauce and serve.

-Photo by Ben Dearnley
+Photo by Mark Ferri

 Verified Recipe ✅